-Special Awards Best Electric Exhibit - \$10 sponsored by Vigilante Electric Co-Op Inc.
+Special Awards Best Automotive or Small Engine Exhibit - \$10 sponsored by Mike & Penny Raffety

-- ullet To exhibit in this category, you must be currently enrolled in one skill level of the electricity project. - Exhibit no more than 3 items per level
+- To exhibit in this category, you must be currently enrolled in one skill level of the small engines project. - You may exhibit no more than 3 items per level.
+Lot 10, 20 & 31 of each level will be considered as 3 items.